IsaiGalarza/openshift-brms53/README.md

     $ rhc-tail-files -a brms53

+4) I have added a deployments/reload_demo.sh script that you can run to reset the deployed artifacts as they sometimes fail due to memory constraints.
+Just execute the following script and wait for it to complete:

+    $ ssh [UUID]@brms53-$your_domain.rhcloud.com
+		$ ./brms53/jbosseap-6.0/standalone/deployments/reload_demo.sh

 That is really it now, once it starts up your BRMS 5.3 product is available at:

     http://brms53-$your_domain.rhcloud.com/jboss-brms